MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdisetclassregistrypropertya.md

 #### SPCRP_UPPERFILTERS

 (Windows Vista and later) The caller supplies a REG_MULTI_SZ list of the service names of the upper filter drivers that are installed for the device setup class.
-For more information about how to install a class filter driver, see <a href="https://www.bing.com/search?q=Installing+a+Filter+Driver">Installing a Filter Driver</a> and <a href="https://www.bing.com/search?q=INF+ClassInstall32+Section">INF ClassInstall32 Section</a>.
+For more information about how to install a class filter driver, see <a href="devinst.installing_a_filter_driver">Installing a Filter Driver</a> and <a href="devinst.inf_classinstall32_section">INF ClassInstall32 Section</a>.

 ### -param PropertyBuffer [in, optional]